-- You must present your valid government issued photo identification (e.g., passport, driver's license) at the testing site in order to take the examination.
-The proctor will verify your documentation and verify your testing space. - You should arrive at the testing site 15 minutes before your assigned time.
-Late arrivals will not be admitted to take the examination. - You may not use devices with memory capabilities, audible beepers, cellular phones, books, or papers in the testing room. - Unauthorized visitors will not be allowed at the examination site. - You may bring a bottle of water into the room with you.
-All other food and beverages are prohibited.
-You will need a private, well lit room with a closed door to take the exam.
-When you take a bio break the proctor will again check your space upon return and you will not be able to go back and review any of the previous questions.
-You should be ready to submit final answers to that question section before you take a bio break. - Purses, luggage, study materials and other objects may not be kept with you during the test. - No testing aids or materials will be permitted in the examination room except for printed translation dictionaries without maps.
-(Proctors will check your translation dictionary as you enter the exam room.
-Any unacceptable material will not be permitted in the examination room.)
-ProctorU will allow access to a specified online translation site if required.

-Before you take the examination, you will be asked to sign the following statement as part of the Applicant Questionnaire:
+- You will need a private, well lit room with a closed door to take the exam. - You must present your valid government issued photo identification (e.g., passport, driver's license) in the testing space in order to take the examination.
+The proctor will verify your documentation and verify your testing space. - You may not use or have with you any devices with recording or memory capabilities, audible beepers, cellular phones, books, or papers in the testing room. - Unauthorized visitors will not be allowed in the testing space. - You may bring a bottle of water into the room with you.
+All other food and beverages are prohibited. - When you take a bio break the proctor will again check your space upon return and you will not be able to go back and review any of the previous questions.
+You should be ready to submit final answers to that question section before you take a bio break. - Purses, luggage, study materials and other objects may not be kept with you during the test. - No testing aids or materials will be permitted in the examination room.
+ProctorU will allow access to the Google Translate online websiteif necessary. - Before you take the examination, you will be asked to sign the following statement as part of the Applicant Questionnaire: